Client retainer deposits and escrow funds: The trust accounting mistakes non-legal service firms keep making

 Then the engagement fell through before work started.
 The client wants their deposit back.
 The money you recorded as revenue and already spent was never yours to spend.

 This scenario plays out at service firms that collect upfront payments without understanding what they are holding.
 Law firms are subject to strict IOLTA compliance rules because they hold client funds.
 Non-legal service firms holding retainers and escrow face similar obligations, but without the same regulatory framework that forces good behavior.
 The mistakes lawyers get sanctioned for, non-legal firms make routinely without realizing the risk.
+Numetix runs expert-led, AI-powered, human-in-the-loop accounting for professional service firms navigating exactly these client fund structures.

 1. Retainers and deposits are client money until earned.
 When a client pays a $10,000 retainer against future work, that $10,000 belongs to the client.
 You are holding it.
 You have not earned it.
-If you perform $3,000 worth of work, you have earned $3,000, and the client still owes $7,000.
+If you perform $3,000 worth of work, you have earned $3,000, and the client still owns $7,000.

 This distinction matters because the accounting treatment follows the ownership.
 Revenue is recognized when it is earned, not when it is received.
 The unearned portion is a liability on your balance sheet: money you owe back to the client if you do not perform the work.